TBD. Contact Program Director for more information.

 SCAND 399: Foreign Study in Scandinavia (7 Credits)

-This week examines the origins of contemporary Danish political institutions and society and how they are being reshaped by migration, economic change, and cultural difference in the era of globalization.
+Examine the origins of contemporary Danish political institutions and society during week 1.
+Students will work to understand how political institutions and society are being reshaped by migration, economic change, and cultural difference in the era of globalization.

-This week explore significant new trends in Danish literature.
-We will read texts by contemporary Danish Writers, who address migration, diversity, and Denmark's post-colonial past, in their literary works.
-New Danish writers will also speak with the students.
+Explore significant new trends in Danish literature during week 2.
+Students will read texts by contemporary Danish writers who address migration, diversity, and Denmark’s national past in their literary works.
+The class will speak with significant current writers in the Danish literary scene.

-Week 4: Global/Local in Architecture and Design Taught by Jennifer Dee, UW Lecturer This week investigates Copenhagen's history of architectural, industrial and urban design as context for exploring Denmark's global reach in these areas today.
+Investigate Copenhagen’s history of architectural, industrial, and urban design in week 4.
+Students will gain an understanding of how Denmark influenced architecture and design on a global scale.
 In addition, the week will focus on urban design and development as affected by trends in migration and diversity in the Copenhagen metropolis.

 Learning goals include:

-3. Attain a basic knowledge of Danish language, as a tool to cultural understanding
+Attain a basic knowledge of Danish language as a tool to cultural understanding.

-5. The interdisciplinary course fulfills the diversity requirement by focusing on cross- cultural analysis and communication
+The SCAND 399 interdisciplinary course fulfills the diversity requirement by focusing on cross- cultural analysis and communication.

 Learning goals include:

-Kristian Næsby, is the UW Visiting Lecturer of Danish, a position jointly funded by the UW and the Danish Ministry of Research and Education.
-Næsby holds a Master’s degree from Aarhus University, with an emphasis in literature and film, and has extensive teaching experience at Danish institutions, where he regularly led student study abroad courses.
-Næsby now serves as program director for the UW faculty-led summer program in Denmark.
+Kristian Næsby is the UW Visiting Lecturer of Danish, a position jointly funded by the University of Washington and the Danish Ministry of Research and Education.
+Kristian holds a Master’s degree, with an emphasis on literature and film, from Aarhus University and has extensive teaching experience at Danish institutions, where he regularly led student courses abroad.
+Kristian now serves as program director for the UW faculty-led summer program in Denmark.

 Included in the program fee: